2022 BILLET FAMILIES

 Host families not only support your local football team, but gain a love for the game through the eyes of your billeted athlete.

-Join us in making a difference to a young players footcall journey.
-Connect to receive an information package!
+Join us in making a difference to a young player's football journey.

 Frequently Asked Questions:

 Q: What is the level of compensation that a Host Family receives for hosting a Player?

 A: Host Families receive $600.00/month for each player that they billet.
 Payments are made on the first of each month by the player.
 This payment includes room & board access to laundry, internet, and meals.